barringtonbrook/barringtonbrook.github.io/content/posts/training.md

 ![](../training/self-directed-learning.png)

 I also use Pluralsight to maintain and awareness and prepare for certification.
-The cloud practioner is the first AWS certificate that a person should do since it lays a foundation for all the others that follow, as I was told when on a course for DevOps engineering on the AWS platform.  **[K25](/tags/k25)**
+The cloud practitioner is the first AWS certificate that a person should do since it lays a foundation for all the others that follow, as I was told when on a course for DevOps engineering on the AWS platform.  **[K25](/tags/k25)**

 ![](../training/devops-engineering.png)